Swift - Generics

 After Swapping String values are: Functions and Generics

-Type parameters are named as user defined to know the purpose of the type parameter that it holds.
-Swift 4 provides <T> as generic type parameter name.
-However type parameters like Arrays and Dictionaries can also be named as key, value to identify that they belong to type 'Dictionary'.
+Type parameters are named as user-defined to know the purpose of the type parameter that it holds.
+Swift provides <T> as a generic type parameter name.
+However type parameters like Arrays and Dictionaries can also be named as key, values to identify that they belong to the type ‘Dictionary'.
+We are allowed to provide more than one type parameter by writing multiple type parameter names in the angle brackets, where each name is separated by a comma.

 struct TOS<T> {